 How ELDs (Electronic Logging Devices) Can Help

-Another feasible approach that the government is using to take a step towards safeguarding the welfare of the truck drivers is the implementation of using ELDs (Electronic Logging Devices).
+Another feasible approach that the government is using to take a step towards safeguarding the welfare of truck drivers is the implementation of using ELDs (Electronic Logging Devices).

 Just recently, the OOIDA (Owner-Operator Independent Drivers Association) challenged the ELD mandate to have it overthrown by filing a lawsuit on behalf of 2 of their trucker members.
 The Seventh Circuit Court of Appeals, however, ruled against them.